adamglin0/zithian/README.md

 ### Compose

+_It is currently in the early development stage._

 This is the implementation of Zithian in [Compose multiplatform](https://github.com/JetBrains/compose-multiplatform).

-<span style="color: red;">_It is currently in the early development stage._</span>

 ### Navigation3

+_It is currently in the early development stage._

 This is the jetpack navigation3 extension used in conjunction with Zithian Compose.

-<span style="color: red;">_It is currently in the early development stage._</span>

 ### Emulator

-Here’s a polished English version:
+_It is currently in the early development stage._

 This is a mobile appearance simulator running on the JVM.
 It only simulates the device’s visual appearance rather than full functionality.